HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Windows Firewall
-This category makes sure Windows Firewall is enabled for all profiles (which is the default)
+- This category makes sure Windows Firewall is enabled for all profiles (which is the default)

-additionally, [blocks LOLbins (Living Off The Land Binaries)](https://lolbas-project.github.io/) from making Internet connections.
+- [blocks LOLbins (Living Off The Land Binaries)](https://lolbas-project.github.io/) from making Internet connections.

-🔻This is a Defense-in-Depth strategy for High-Risk Environments🔺
+  -🔻This is a Defense-in-Depth strategy for High-Risk Environments🔺

-LOLBins are Microsoft-signed files, meaning they are either native to the Operating System (OS) and come pre-installed, or are available from Microsoft (i.e., a Microsoft program or add-on).
+  - LOLBins are Microsoft-signed files, meaning they are either native to the Operating System (OS) and come pre-installed, or are available from Microsoft (i.e., a Microsoft program or add-on).
 Despite being legitimate (and well-intentioned) files, these binaries can be exploited by an attacker and used in an attack.
 This script uses built-in Firewall cmdlet to block those binaries in Windows Firewall.

+- Sets inbound and outbound default actions for Domain Firewall Profile to Block; because this script is Not intended to be used on devices that are part of a domain or controlled by an Active Directory Domain Controller, since they will have their own policies and policy management systems in place.

+- Enables Windows Firewall logging for Private and Public profiles, set the log file size to max `32.767 MB`, logs only dropped packets.

 Just like any other hardening category, you can skip this one when running the script and choose N (for No) when prompted for input in PowerShell console.